 The large sandglass near Jeongdongjin Beach is a landmark of the area and the setting for Jeongdongjin Sunrise Festival.
 The sandglass takes one full year for the sand in the top bulb to completely fall to the bottom.
 When the clock strikes midnight, the sandglass is turned over once again as part of a grand ceremony, kicking off the brand-new year with fireworks and performances.

-Gyeongpo Beach is well-known for its beauty, which shows itself in different lights throughout the year.
-On New Year's Eve, people gather for Gyeongpo Sunrise Festival as they wait for the first sunrise while enjoying fireworks and participating in an array of programs and cultural events.
+Gyeongpo Beach is well-known for its beauty and as a place of fun, holding diverse festivals throughout the year.
+On New Year's Eve, people gather for Gyeongpo Sunrise Festival as they wait for the New Year’s first sunrise while enjoying fireworks and participating in an array of programs and cultural events.

 Yeosu Hyangiram Sunrise Festival is an annual overnight festival attended by those who want to enjoy the view of the New Year’s sunrise.
 Various events, such as lighting of wish lanterns and a candle ceremony, are prepared for visitors to enjoy.